VanessaAoki/Mint_Clone/README.md

-# Mint_Clone
+# Mint Clone
-This project aims to clone mint.com webpage using HTML forms
+This project aims to clone the appereance of the mint.com webpage using HTML & CSS.

 ![screenshot](./style/img/main.png)